 Dzhuybarsk`s khodjas were keepers of esteemed burials - mazars.
-Well-known ancestors of dzhuybarsk khodjas dynasty was famous Islam Khodja (died in 1563) who took care of Abdullah Khan II (gov.1561-1598) since childhood of a future governor.
+Well-known ancestors of dzhuybarsk khodjas dynasty were famous Islam Khodja (died in 1563) who took care of Abdullah Khan II (gov.1561-1598) since childhood of a future governor.